-Displays the read/write volumes that are online and are not protected, and the volumes that have protection relationships and are not initialized.
+Displays the read/write volumes that are online and are not protected, and displays the volumes that have protection relationships but are not initialized.

 Reset Filters

 Enables you to reset the filters that were set to view missing protection relationships.